NyteshadeXT/PF2e-Core-Vault/3-Rules/Battlezoo Bestiary Monster Parts/Imbued Properties/Cold.md

 *   **4th** Strikes with the weapon deal 1 additional cold damage
 *   **6th** The additional cold damage increases to 1d4
 *   **8th** The additional cold damage increases to 1d6.
-On a critical hit, the target is also Slowed 1 until the end of your next turn unless it succeeds at a Fortitude save against the weapon's DC
+On a critical hit, the target is also [[undefined]] until the end of your next turn unless it succeeds at a Fortitude save against the weapon's DC
 *   **12th** The cold damage dealt by this imbued property ignores resistances
 *   **14th** On a critical hit with the weapon, the target also takes a -10-foot status penalty to its Speeds for 1 round
 *   **18th** The additional cold damage increases to 1d8